cire1773/cire1773/README.md

 👋 Hi, I'm Eric-Alexandru Prodan!

-🎓 I am a student at the Faculty of Automatic Control and Computer Science at POLITEHNICA Bucharest.
+🎓 I am a student at Politehnica University of Bucharest, first year of Computer Engineering.
 I thrive on challenges and love diving into complex problems.

 🛠️ Current Stack: 🦀 Rust | 🐍 Python | ⚙️ C/C++ .